 “Thank you so much for everything you do!
 My rooms are always so well taken care of,” I said, hoping this was the sort of thing one said to a house-elf.
 This was my first real meeting with one since we didn’t have any house-elves in our family, and I never saw one at either of my schools.

 “Mistress Asphodel is too kind with her words!”
 Pinky declared.
 “Pinky is honoured to serve!”

 Suddenly Pinky dropped her gaze to her bare feet.
 “Pinky is sorry that she is not returning the kitty right away.
 Pinky thought that the kitty might like some food first.
 We is not often getting kitties in the kitchen, Mistress.”

-“No, please!
-Thank you for taking care of him!
-I didn’t think I’d be able to find him again so easily, but now that I think about it, this was the first place that he would have gone to.”
+“No, please, thank you for taking care of him!
+I didn’t think I’d be able to find him again so easily, but now that I think about it, this was the first place that he would’ve gone to.”
 I turned to Fred who had been watching our exchange with interest.
 “Thanks, too, Fred.
-Even though it seems Pinky was going to bring Caligula back it was great of you to lead me to him.”
+Even though it seems Pinky was going to bring Caligula back, it was great of you to lead me to him.”

 Fred’s scrunched his face in confusion.

 “That’s my cat’s name.”